factorial-io/fabalicious/README.md

 fab config:<config> script:<script-name>
 ```

-This command will run costum scripts on a remote machine.
+This command will run custom scripts on a remote machine.
 You can declare scripts globally or per host.
 If the `script-name` can't be found in the fabfile.yaml you'll get a list of all available scripts.

 Additional arguments get passed to the script.
 You'll have to use the python-syntax to feed additional arguments to the script.
 See the examples.